sgaragagghu/QtXdagWallet/README.md

 		(5) Right Click the Project "QtXdagWallet " and Run

+- Detailed Technical tutorials With Pictures

-if you want to see the Technical tutorials with pictures you can view the document on this branch  "QtXdagWallet/doc/cn/Qt5.7+VS2015‘À––Xdag.docx"
+	If you want to see the Technical tutorials with pictures you can view the document on this branch  "QtXdagWallet/doc/cn/Run Xdag With Qt5.7.1+VS2015.docx"

+- Contact information ( amazingbill2017@gmail.com )

+	If you have any question and suggest on this project you can send email to my GMail°£

 Maintainers:
 ---------------
 Bill (Xdag Address: ABnr08l/kpFfvKLDBzv0+smQhbJo1RVy )